madmurphy/libconfini/MAN.md

 ~~~~~~~~~~

-will always behave the same as if it were
+will always determine the same behaviors as if it had been

 ~~~~~~~~~~~{.ini}